Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

 Fig. \ref{fig_single_angle} shows the received signal power versus the azimuth angle of the user $\phi$ for the UPA system, where the zenith angle of the user is given by $\psi = \frac{\pi}{2}$.
 As $\phi$ increases from 0 to $\frac{\pi}{2}$ or decreases from 0 to $-\frac{\pi}{2}$, the received signal power of the fixed-antenna system drastically decreases.
 This is due to the fact that the array directional gain pattern of the fixed-antenna system is fixed and the radiation power only focuses on the region directly in front of the array.
-In contrast, the RA array enables the BS to maintain more stable and uniform received signal power over the entire angular region, particularly when $\phi$ lies within the interval $[-\frac{\pi}{6},\frac{\pi}{6}]$, where each RA can adjust its boresight within the allowable rotational range to precisely align with the user direction.
-In addition, the RA system achieves much higher received signal power than the fixed-antenna system even when the user direction deviates significantly from the array's main direction, i.e., $\phi \to -\frac{\pi}{2}$ or $\frac{\pi}{2}$.
+In contrast, the RA array enables the BS to maintain more stable and uniform received signal power over the entire angular region.
 These advantages stem from the RA array's ability to flexibly reconfigure its directional gain pattern to enhance the directional gain in the user direction.
-The above results indicate that RA array has the potential to uniformly enhance communication coverage performance in its front half-space.